One fighter got back on the winning track while another decided to end his career at Bellator's summer debut on Wednesday night.

 Noe earned his spot in the semifinals with a win over Strikeforce and UFC veteran Renato "Babalu" Sobral.
-"Babalu" lost in a third-round, standing TKO, then announced his retirement from MMA.
+He lost in a third-round, standing TKO, then announced his retirement from MMA.

-One of the more memorable moments of Sobral's career was at UFC 74 when submitted David Heath with an anaconda choke, but wouldn't break the hold when first instructed by the ref.
+One of the more memorable moments of Sobral's career was at UFC 74.
+Sobral submitted David Heath with an anaconda choke, but wouldn't break the hold when first instructed to by the ref.
 He was later cut from the UFC and fined by the Nevada State Athletic Commission for his wrongdoing.